 The small town of Willcox, in the heart of Arizona ranching country, began in the late 1870s as a railroad construction camp called Maley.
 When the Southern Pacific Railroad line arrived in 1880, the town was renamed in honor of the highly regarded Fort Bowie commander, General Orlando B. Willcox.
 Once a major shipping center for cattle ranchers and mining companies, the town has preserved its rustic charm; the downtown area looks like an Old West movie set.
 An elevation of 4,167 feet means moderate summers and chilly winters, ideal for growing apples, and apple pie fans from as far away as Phoenix make pilgrimages to sample the harvest.
-The climate also seems favorable for growing grapes, and Willcox has sprouted a few vineyards and tasting rooms in the last couple of years.
+The climate also seems favorable for growing grapes, and Willcox has sprouted several vineyards and tasting rooms in the last couple of years.

 Willcox at a Glance